 Upon a motion by Mr. Bolyard and duly seconded by Ms. Richards-Spruill, the Committee unanimously voted to enter an Order for a monetary penalty.

-Tiffany Nquyen, pharmacy technician, appeared on her own behalf to discuss allegations that she may have violated certain laws and regulations governing the practice of pharmacy as stated in the October 31, 2019 Notice.
+Tiffany Nquyen, pharmacy technician, appeared on her own behalf to discuss allegations that she may have violated certain laws and regulations Closed Meeting: